 We want to make sure audit requirements for voluntary organisations are proportionate and achievable

-Voluntary organisations with an income of more than £500,000 are required to have their annual accounts audited.
+Charities with a gross income of more than £500,000 are required to have their annual accounts audited.
 We have heard from some voluntary organisations that they have had trouble finding an auditor, and have been talking to OSCR and the membership bodies for accountants/auditors to try to understand the issue better.

 We've created information pages on everything to consider about accounts and reporting, including information on audit and assessment.